sreerag-rajan/learning-go/README.md

     - Pointer is a direct reference to memory location. using this ensures original value is being transferred and not a copy
     - array is not a commonly used data type in this.
 Slice is what is dominantly used
     - ranges in slice, the last range are non-inclusive
+    - You need to encode and decode jsons for APIs.
+If you are creating a JSON you need to encode, if you are recieving a json you need to decode it.
+Use the json(inbuilt) library